ev3dev/ev3dev.github.io/docs/tutorials/tacho-motors.md

 {:toc}

 {% include icon.html type="danger" %}
+This tutorial has been updated for changes introduced in ev3dev kernel release
+10. **If you are running on an image file from before October 27th 2016 and have not manually upgraded your kernel, you will need to upgrade before continuing.**
-This tutorial has been updated to kernel release 10.
-This is different from the version that comes pre-installed on the current image files.
-Check your kernel version by running `uname -r`.
-If it does not contain `-10-ev3dev-` in the version, upgrade your kernel and try again before filing a bug.
+You can check your kernel version by running `uname -r`.
+If it does not contain `-10-ev3dev-` or higher, you are not running a supported version.
 {: .alert .alert-danger}

 This tutorial uses a command line shell to demonstrate how to use the [tacho-motor] class.